/ seo-glossary / What is LCP? SEO Guide for Beginners

 How LCP Works

 LCP tracks the render time of the largest content element in the viewport.
 The browser continuously evaluates which element is the "largest" as the page loads.
-Common LCP elements include hero images, header text blocks, video poster images, and background images applied via CSS.
+Per the web.dev spec, the element types that qualify as LCP candidates are <img> elements, <image> elements inside an <svg>, <video> elements, an element with a background image loaded via url(), and block-level elements containing text nodes or other inline text children.

-The measurement starts when the user initiates navigation and ends when the largest element is fully rendered.
-The browser reports multiple LCP entries as the page loads (since the largest element can change), and the final value at the point of user interaction or page becoming fully stable is what counts.
+The measurement starts when the user first navigates to the page and ends when the largest element is rendered.
+The browser reports multiple LCP entries as the page loads, since the largest element can change, and the entry recorded just before the first user interaction is the value that counts.
+Note that LCP includes any unload time from the previous page, connection setup time, redirect time, and other Time To First Byte (TTFB) delays.

 How to Improve LCP on Your Site

-1. Optimize your hero image - Since the hero image is the most common LCP element, compress it using WebP or AVIF format, serve responsive sizes with srcset, and preload it with <link rel="preload" as="image"> in your document head.
+1. Optimize your hero image - Since the hero image is the most common LCP element, compress it using WebP or AVIF format, serve responsive sizes with srcset, and make sure the browser's preload scanner can discover it in the initial HTML.
+Add fetchpriority="high" to the LCP image so the browser fetches it ahead of other resources. web.dev cautions that setting a high priority on more than one or two images makes the hint unhelpful, so reserve it for the single LCP candidate.

 • Avoid lazy-loading the LCP element - Lazy loading defers image loading until the element is near the viewport.
 Your LCP image is in the viewport from the start, so lazy-loading it actually delays LCP.
 Set loading="eager" or simply omit the loading attribute on your hero image.